onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 In both cases I struggled to get the information relevant for my context.
 Worse, the answer from ChatGPT looked authoritative, but in fact was fanciful and inaccurate.

+The fact that we nevertheless tend to search for answers *outside* the system shows that there is a crisis that is not being addressed.

 ***Plugins are hard to find, hard to build, and hard to compose***

 Instead of leaving the IDE to find answers to questions we have about our software base, it would be so much nicer if we could extend the IDE with the tools we need.